 - view notifications of calendar information, such as the schedules for TAFE NSW final examinations.

 TAFE NSW will send notifications and reminders to your email account.

-If you wish to have an assessment reviewed or make an appeal against an assessment, you will need to submit an Assessment Appeals Form via the email address provided.
-Alternatively, speak to your Head Teacher or Student Services
+If you wish to have an assessment result reviewed or make an appeal against an assessment result, in the first instance, speak to your teacher or head teacher.

 For more information about assessments, read the Every Student's Guide to Assessment in TAFE NSW.

 If you have a problem with, or complaint about TAFE NSW, you can report it to any TAFE NSW employee.
 They will record your concerns so they can be dealt with confidentially and promptly.
 You may also submit your complaint complaints made via the online complaint form.